hashicorp/vagrant/website/source/docs/other/wsl.html.md

 ## Using Docker

-The docker daemon cannot be run in side the Windows Subsystem for Linux.
+The docker daemon cannot be run inside the Windows Subsystem for Linux.
 However, the daemon _can_ be run on Windows and accessed by Vagrant while running in the WSL.
-Once docker is installed and running on windows, export the following environment variable to give Vagrant access:
+Once docker is installed and running on Windows, export the following environment variable to give Vagrant access:

 ```